MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-receiving-and-putting-away-in-basic-warehousing.md

 The following walkthrough demonstrates method B in the previous table.

 ## <a name="about-this-walkthrough"></a>About This Walkthrough
-In basic warehouse configurations where your location is set up to require put-away processing but not receive processing, you use the **Stock Put-away** page to record and post put-away and receipt information for your inbound source documents.
+In basic warehouse configurations where your location is set up to require put-away processing but not receive processing, you use the **Inventory Put-away** page to record and post put-away and receipt information for your inbound source documents.
 The inbound source document can be a purchase order, sales return order, inbound transfer order, or works order with output that is ready to be put away.

 > [!NOTE]
 > Even though the settings are called **Require Pick** and **Require Put-away**, you can still post receipts and shipments directly from the source business documents at locations where you select these check boxes.

 This walkthrough demonstrates the following tasks.

--   Setting up SILVER location for stock put aways.
+-   Setting up SILVER location for inventory put aways.
 -   Setting up SILVER location for bin handling.
 -   Defining a default bin for item LS-81.
 (LS-75 is already set up in CRONUS.)
 -   Creating a purchase order for supplier 10000 for 40 loudspeakers.
 -   Verifying that the put-away bins are preset by setup.
 -   Releasing the purchase order for warehouse handling.
--   Creating an stock put-away based on a released source document.
+-   Creating an inventory put-away based on a released source document.
 -   Verifying that the put-away bins are inherited from the purchase order.
 -   Registering the warehouse movement into the warehouse and at the same time posting the purchase receipt for the source purchase order.